R-Gld/RikaFirenetUnofficialApp/SECURITY.md

 ### Device Security

 - **Lock your device** with a PIN, password, or biometric authentication
+- **Enable biometric lock**: Use the app's biometric authentication feature for quick and secure access
 - **Keep your OS updated** to receive security patches
 - **Only install from official stores** (Google Play Store, App Store)
 - **Review app permissions** regularly